sympy/sympy/doc/src/modules/algebras.rst

 ------------

-The Algebras module for SymPy provides support for basic algebrsic operations on Quaternions.
+The Algebras module for SymPy provides support for basic algebraic operations on Quaternions.

 Quaternion Reference
 --------------------